As a security company,

 Fluid Attacks is aware of the importance of

 having honesty, teamwork, and discipline as immovable principles (our full manifest can be found here);

 developing products that comply with the highest worldwide security standards;

 acquiring only compliant services and products for internal use;

 being completely transparent with our clients, especially regarding their data: how we use it, and what we do to protect it.

-These concerns, conceived since the early days of the company, have allowed us to implement a large number of measures throughout the years.
+These principles, conceived since the early days of the company, have allowed us to implement a large number of measures throughout the years.
 On this page, we will mention those that provide the highest value to our customers in terms of security.

 This section focuses on what we do to keep our clients informed about their data and our services' status.

 The source code of all our applications is available to the entire Internet.
 There are no backdoors or sensitive data exposed.
 The code is transparent and can be reviewed by anyone.
 All our source code can be found here.